 After the amputations, Mike’s life had to be restructured and he faced a lengthy and expensive recovery.
 He had to undergo a series of surgeries and attend extensive physical therapy.
 He returned to work as soon as he could, but he was no longer able to work in the same position.

 Mike and those around him knew this type of accident shouldn’t happen to an experienced linemen, and that he should not be held accountable for the injuries he sustained.
-When he decided to seek legal counsel, his lawyer in his home state of Vermont referred him to attorney Benjamin Gideon at Berman & Simmons.
+When he decided to seek legal counsel, his lawyer in his home state of Vermont referred him to an attorney at Berman & Simmons.

 Jury Awards $22 Million for Corporation’s Negligence

 Mike and Tracey knew they were on the right track as soon as they started working with Berman & Simmons.
 The case proved to be challenging on many levels and it took four and a half years to resolve.
 But in the end, our legal team was able to prove that a major corporation had ignored safety risks and failed to take any responsibility for its conduct.
 At trial, the jury awarded $22.5 million to the Hemond’s, the second largest verdict in Vermont history.

 Beyond the verdict, Mike got the resolution he needed: a jury of his peers confirmed that the accident was not his fault and he was not to blame.
 Mike now lives with a set of prosthetics that allow him to work, swim, and coach basketball.

 You can read more details about this case here.